omidp/store/README.md

 To run this project, you will need the following:

 - Java Development Kit (JDK) 17 or higher
-- Apache Maven 3.6.3 or higher
+- Apache Maven 3.6.3 or higher.
+(You can skip this if you download jar file from release)

 ### Tech Stack